The 420 Classes are for the older student (11 and up). These classes are also divided into three levels of ability.

 We are excited to introduce a new class this summer!
 Adventure Boating is designed to develop a love of boating and respect for the sea.
 Sailing, kayaking, motorboating, fishing, lobstering, and classes on maritime and environmental subjects will all be incorporated each week.
 The class will typically run Monday - Friday from 1-4pm.
 Weather and condition permitting, there will be an 'adventure day' each week that will allow students to travel greater distances and engage deeper - this day class will start earlier.
 You must be at least 10 years old for this class - and class size is capped at 10 students per week.

 Falmouth Harbor Sailing School offers private lessons to children and adults of all ages.

-Lessons are generally offered on our sail boats which comfortably sit up to 6 people, including an instructor.
-Private Lessons can be scheduled on weekdays between 11:30AM and 4:00PM or on weekends by appointment.
+Private Lessons can be scheduled on weekdays on a limited basis or on weekends by appointment.
 Private Lessons are also an excellent way for students to advance skills learned in classes and can be done in Optis or 420s